fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 2. On the Organization settings page, select **Agent options** on the left side of the page.

+3. Use Fleet's YAML editor to configure your osquery options, decorators, or set command line flags.

-3. To see all agent options, head to the [agent options documentation](https://fleetdm.com/docs/deploying/configuration#agent-options).
+To see all agent options, head to the [agent options documentation](https://fleetdm.com/docs/using-fleet/configuration-files#agent-options).

 4. Place your new setting one level below the `options` key.
 The new setting's key should be below and one tab to the right of `options`.